Perfect for the beginning forager, miner’s lettuce is a delicious, juicy and sweet wild green. Learn how and when to find this shade-loving green!

 Miner’s lettuce is an easy one to identify- it has a single round leaf.
 Technically, it’s a pair of leaves that are united, forming a perfoliate leaf shape.
 But just look for the round leaf.
 When they first emerge in the spring, they are somewhat spade-shaped, then later form the circle as they mature.

 Each plant is a clump of about 5 thin, smooth stems, each with the single round leaf on the top.
 The flower stalk emerges from the center of the circular leaf and is a delicate, nodding cluster of small, white blooms.

 The plant is fairly fragile, and it’s easy to accidentally pluck the whole plant up from the ground, particularly if you are in moist areas.
 Either take the whole plant home, less the soil, or carefully pinch the stems to take just the leaf.

 Choose whole leaves that are free of insect bites, and are shiny and bright green.
 Avoid those that are yellowed or have damaged edges.

 Miner’s lettuce is prolific, so it’s not in danger of overharvesting.
-With all foraging and outdoor activities, don’t be an asshole.
+With all foraging and outdoor activities, don’t be a jerk.
 Take only what you need, making sure to leave some to flower and reseed and replenish the population.
-There is usually ample amounts growing along trail edge, but if you venture off, tread lightly.
+There is usually ample amounts growing along the trail edge, but if you venture off, tread lightly.
 Don’t crush wildflowers.
 Avoid foraging on roadside edges, don’t trespass, and pack out any trash, even if it’s not yours.

 How to Enjoy Miner’s Lettuce